gsoft-inc/wl-squide/docs/getting-started/create-local-module.md

 ## Register the local module

-Go back to the `host` application add a dependency to the `@sample/local-module` package in the host application `package.json` file:
+Go back to the `host` application and add a dependency to the `@sample/local-module` package in the host application `package.json` file:

 ```json host/package.json
 {